 It's also worth remembering that many successful CEOs and COOs come from an operations background - in part because it is in this role that you can learn so much about how the company and the industry as a whole works.

-View the latest graduate schemes available in management and business to take the first step towards your dream career.
+View our latest list of graduate opportunities available in management and business to take the first step towards your dream career.